mitranim/mitranim.github.io/templates/posts/lang-case-conventions.md

 ## Footnote on Lisp symbols

-Lisps allow identifiers like `email-verified?` because they don't distinguish identifiers and operators.
+Lisps allow identifiers like `email-verified?` because they don't distinguish identifiers and operators, or more generally, alphanumerics and special characters.
 They just have "symbols".
 This has various problems.

 * People define custom operators, creating inscrutable code.
 Popular in Haskell.
 What the hell is `>>=`?
 With `bind`, you can at least start _guessing_ the purpose, or pronounce it, or google it, what a feat!
 * Leads to hacks like embedding `: / .` in symbols to implement namespacing (Common Lisp, Clojure).
 This requires re-parsing the symbol, something the AST should have done for you.
-Clojure symbols are classes with "namespace" and "name" parts, indicating that they were combined prematurely.
-The AST should split alphanumerics and operators from the start.
+Clojure symbols are classes with "namespace" and "name" parts, indicating that they were combined prematurely in the symbol type.
+The AST should separate alphanumerics and operators from the start.

 ## Conclusion